danhjun/ITE-253/README.md

 ### Joining NY-DC2 to the Domain ny.contoso.com

 *Joining a second domain controller to an existing domain can enhance the reliability and availability of your network's Active Directory services.
-Here is how to add `NY-DC2` as a domain controller in the domain `ny.contoso.com`.*
+Here is how to add `NY-DC2` as a domain controller in the domain `ny.contoso.com`*

 <ins> Before beginning the process ensure that: </ins>

-- The server `NY-DC2` is installed with Windows Server and configured with a static IP address.
+- The server `NY-DC2` is installed with Windows Server and configured with a static IP address
 - The primary DNS server for `NY-DC2` is set to the IP address of `NY-DC1`.
 This setup is crucial as `NY-DC2` can only recognize the domain `ny.contoso.com` if it can properly resolve names through `NY-DC1`, the main DNS server already part of the domain.

 1. **Join `NY-DC2` to the Domain**:
-   - If not already done, join `NY-DC2` to `ny.contoso.com` as a member server via the "Computer Name/Domain Changes" in System Properties.
+   - If not already done, join `NY-DC2` to `ny.contoso.com` as a member server via the "Computer Name/Domain Changes" in System Properties
-   - Provide administrative domain credentials when prompted.
+   - Provide administrative domain credentials when prompted
    - **LAB Credentials ( Username: administrator | Password: Pa55w.rd )**

 2. **Install the Active Directory Domain Services Role**:
-   - Open **Server Manager** on `NY-DC2`.
+   - Open **Server Manager** on `NY-DC2`
-   - Click on **Add roles and features** and proceed through the wizard.
+   - Click on **Add roles and features** and proceed through the wizard
-   - Select the **Active Directory Domain Services** role, and install it.
+   - Select the **Active Directory Domain Services** role, and install it

 3. **Promote the Server to a Domain Controller**:
    - When logging in use **LAB Credentials (Username: CONTOSO\\administrator | Password: Pa55w.rd)**
-   - After installing the role, click on the notification flag in Server Manager and select **Promote this server to a domain controller**.
+   - After installing the role, click on the notification flag in Server Manager and select **Promote this server to a domain controller**
-   - Choose **Add a domain controller to an existing domain**, enter the domain name (`ny.contoso.com`), and provide administrative credentials.
+   - Choose **Add a domain controller to an existing domain**, enter the domain name (`ny.contoso.com`), and provide administrative credentials
-   - Follow the wizard to configure the Domain Controller options, DNS settings, and additional options like the location of the AD DS database, log files, and SYSVOL folder.
+   - Follow the wizard to configure the Domain Controller options, DNS settings, and additional options like the location of the AD DS database, log files, and SYSVOL folder
-   - Complete the wizard to start the promotion process.
+   - Complete the wizard to start the promotion process

 4. **Verify Domain Controller Operation**:
-   - Check the operation of `NY-DC2` as a domain controller using tools like **Active Directory Sites and Services** and `repadmin` for replication health.
+   - Check the operation of `NY-DC2` as a domain controller using tools like **Active Directory Sites and Services** and `repadmin` for replication health

 5. **Configure DNS Redundancy**:
-   - After promoting `NY-DC2`, ensure it hosts the DNS role, and update DNS settings on both `NY-DC1` and `NY-DC2` to refer to each other, ensuring DNS redundancy and reliability.
+   - After promoting `NY-DC2`, ensure it hosts the DNS role, and update DNS settings on both `NY-DC1` and `NY-DC2` to refer to each other, ensuring DNS redundancy and reliability

-After promoting NY-DC2 to a domain controller and ensuring it hosts the DNS role, configure both NY-DC1 and NY-DC2 to use each other as primary and secondary DNS servers, respectively, to ensure DNS redundancy and optimal network performance within your domain.
+*After promoting NY-DC2 to a domain controller and ensuring it hosts the DNS role, configure both NY-DC1 and NY-DC2 to use each other as primary and secondary DNS servers, respectively, to ensure DNS redundancy and optimal network performance within your domain.*

 <img src="assets/images/ADzones.png" width="650"/>